Link Search Menu Expand Document

 Note that the use of #define SENDER is a bit of an unorthodox approach.
 It’s a consequence of the sender and receiver both using circular buffers, so we’re structuring the code this way so that you only have to edit the buffer file in one place.
 A better project structure would be to make the buffer code into a library (or, outside of the Arduino framework, a file that gets compiled separately and linked) and to create separate sketches for the sender and the receiver.

-3. Complete the uartReceive and uartSend functions according to your prelab logic.
+3. Complete the TODOs in the uartReceive and uartSend functions according to your prelab logic.
 Also complete the indicated functions in buffer.ino.

 5. Inject some bit-flip errors by replacing the line digitalWrite(outPin, HIGH) in uartSend with digitalWrite(outPin, HIGH_BITFLIP).
 Upload the sender code (no need to change the receiver), remembering to select the correct Arduino and to include the #define SENDER line, and press the receiver’s reset button.
 HIGH_BITFLIP is defined in lab7.h and depends on the signal read in by the unconnected A2 pin, which will be sensitive to electric interference.
 You can observe the effects by moving the sender Arduino around closer and farther away from sources of interference, such as your hand, the other Arduino, or your computer.
 Press the reset button on the receiver and observe whether you can see the effects of the uartReceive function rejecting messages with bit flips.